All Episodes

 He's jogging.

-Holds him at gunpoint, according to the jogger, with a with a shotgun pointed at his chest.
+Holds him at gunpoint, according to the jogger, with a shotgun pointed at his chest.

-Uh so we got that John Fetterman, and then of course we have the the John Fetterman applauding the Philadelphia DA and his elimination of cash bail.
+And then, of course, we have the John Fetterman applauding the Philadelphia DA and his elimination of cash bail.

 Another genius idea, another pro-criminal idea.

-Um, just take some common sense uh approaches like getting rid of police officers that that shouldn't be testifying, decriminalizing uh possessions of marijuana, refusing to prosecute those kind of crimes, reducing or eliminating cash bail on a lot of different offenses.
+I really have been enjoying watching Larry Krasner, your new district attorney, just take some common sense approaches, like getting rid of police officers that shouldn't be testifying, decriminalizing positions of marijuana, refusing to prosecute those kind of crimes, reducing or eliminating cash bail on a lot of different offenses.

 Oh, okay.